 Here is what we’ve been up to!

 My girl is going to be a later reader than many; in fact, she isn’t reading at all yet and she will be seven in May.
-She’s very smart, so I know she will get it when she is ready.
 Reading is a life-long skill that is absolutely essential to her future, and I’m just not willing to ruin the wonder to meet someone else’s standards.
 I want her to own the process.
 We are still doing work in this area, but it is a grade level or so down from her peers….which she will never need to know.
 Our charter school teacher recommended the Explode the Code Workbooks, which has been the perfect solution for us.
 We started with the earliest possible book, which goes over letter sounds and formation, one letter at a time.
 We are doing nothing more than single letter letter sounds right now.
 My preschool age daughter is very verbal and loves to write, so both of my girls are doing these books together.

 This is perhaps the area in which I’ve seen the most improvement this year.
 In the Charlotte Mason method, a laundry list of language arts skills are covered simply by “copy work.”
 That is, literally copying passages of well-written stories or poetry every day.
 We have done this many different ways; at times just practicing letters on slates, other times writing cards and letters to family.
-Recently, my daughter wrote and illustrated her own books.
 With this approach I can allow her to have creative choices on how she wants to do her writing.
 I want her to think of writing as a powerful creative, communicative process, instead of a rote, dry exercise.
 The method we are using at the moment is the Draw Write Now series, which both of my girls really love.

-A note for the OCD ones: at first, I really wanted to plan out our reading schedule to the T. (Of course, I did.)
-Now that I have done it, I think next year I will be able to chill way out on this and probably enjoy it more.
+A note for the OCD ones: At first, I really wanted to plan out our reading schedule to the T. (Of course, I did.)
+Let me be the first to tell you that there is literally no point in this!
+Now that I have done it, I will never try to do it again.
 The real point of all the reading aloud is to lay a feast of ideas for the mind.
 The other goal is that over time their ears become attuned to things like cadence, vocabulary, and complex sentence structures.
-Next year I’ll probably compile a list of living books for each subject and let it be.
+Next year I’ll simply compile a list of living books for each subject and let it be.
 I did a lot of planning this year which really helped me get a grid for pacing when starting out, but about halfway through I got a feel for what we were doing and didn’t need it anymore.
-We have dropped so many books that it doesn’t really matter!
-Plus, with real books, unfortunately, there’s just no linear progression through subjects like there would be with a textbook.
+With real books, unfortunately, there’s just no linear progression through subjects like there would be with a textbook.
 Each book is a different style and length, with varying chapter sizes.
-Random is fine and good, and a much better reflection of how we naturally learn.
+Random a much better reflection of how we naturally learn.

 I was really struggling with getting a handle on this subject, until I embraced my unschooling side.
 I am letting the girls lead by their interest, with no particular agenda.
 It’s not the organized, linear thing I had in mind, but it’s working beautifully.
 The key to unschooling is being willing to expose a child to new ideas and facilitate interests with books, time, and materials.
 In other words, science is no longer a subject I worry about checking off a list, but something that just happens through the course of our week.
 It has been a delight.
 Personally I love it and think that science is the ideal subject for unschooling!

 I had planned to do the classic Charlotte Mason method of nature journaling for science, but we didn’t end up liking it.
-We started the year using a nature-based curriculum which was lovely, but a different subject every week wasn’t giving us the time we wanted to dig into a subject.
-Plus, the things my daughter wants to learn about are not easily observed in nature; at least not in our immediate locale.
+The things my daughter wants to learn about are not easily observed in nature; at least not in our immediate locale.
 (Volcanoes, earthquakes, sharks, ocean life).
-Our charter school teacher encouraged us to study whatever we were interested in and to do some hands-on projects when we could.

 Most surprisingly, my kids are literally glued to books that give them dry, straight facts about their science questions.
 Our best learning tool for science has turned out to be children’s non-fiction section of the library!
-This would seem boring to me, and is the opposite of what Charlotte Mason would recommend.
-But seeing them devour these books has really proven to me the power of interest-led learning.
 Every few weeks I ask my daughter what she wants to learn about and then I do some research and reserve the recommended books.
 Often, we just go into the children’s non fiction section and start pulling things that look interesting!
-This is fun because everyone gets to pick what they want to learn about.
-They really own those books!
-We have several parallel interests going, sharks and sea life being the longest-running theme.
-Most recently, STEM (science, technology, engineering and math) has risen to the top of our interests, and we are feeding this by using our charter funds to order a subscription to Kiwi Crate, some robotics, and a set of motorized K’nex.

 This is what we do first thing before anything else.
 For Bible we are memorizing scripture (I like to do longer passages that we build on progressively) and reading a daily story out of our Egermeier’s Storybook Bible.
 We also read a page every day from a children’s theology book called The Ology.
 My kids really love this, especially the Bible stories with the illustrations.